 Jouer avec le Feu will be released in cinemas from January 22, 2025.

 Synopsis: Pierre is raising his two sons alone.
 Louis, the younger, is doing well at school and getting on in life.
-Fus, the elder, is adrift.
-Fascinated by violence and power struggles, he becomes close to extreme right-wing groups, the opposite of his father's values.
+Fus, the elder, is drifting.
+Fascinated by violence and power struggles, he becomes involved with extreme right-wing groups, the very opposite of his father's values.
 Pierre watches helplessly as these groups take hold of his son.
 Little by little, love gives way to incomprehension...

 Louis(Stefan Crepon), the youngest, is doing well at school and moving easily through life.
 Fus(Benjamin Voisin), the eldest, is adrift.
 Fascinated by violence and power struggles, he draws close to extreme right-wing groups, the very opposite of his father's values.
 Pierre watches helplessly as these groups take hold of his son.
 Little by little, love gives way to incomprehension.